 High Deductible Health Plan (HDHP)

-To qualify for a Health Savings Account, your health plan must have those two factors above.
-It must qualify as a high deductible health plan, meaning your deductible is at least $1,400 self-only or $2,800 as a family, and you must have an out-of-pocket max of no more than the above numbers.
-Do note that the out-of-pocket number is the max, not the minimum.
-This is where many people go wrong with thinking they qualify for an HSA.
-For a family in 2021, you need to have a minimum deductible of $2,800 and your maximum out-of-pocket needs to be $14,000 or less.
+To qualify for a Health Savings Account, your health plan must have those two factors above: it must qualify as a high deductible health plan, meaning your deductible is at least $1,500 self-only or $3,000 as a family, and you must have an out-of-pocket max of no more than the above numbers.

-How much can you contribute to a Health Savings Account?
+How much can you contribute to a Health Savings Account in 2023?

 |HSA catch up